kittles/song_barker/audio_processing/song_creation.md

     "song_family": "Jingle Bells"
 }
 ```

+### midi file
-* the midi file should always be called `song.mid`
+the midi file should always be called `song.mid`

+### backing tracks
-* the backing tracks should conform to the naming convention mentioned earlier
+the backing tracks should conform to the naming convention of a letter to denote key, and an optional `#` or `b` to denote sharp and flat.